ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_layout.md

 ### hashed

 The dictionary is completely stored in memory in the form of a hash table.
-The dictionary can contain any number of elements with any identifiers In practice, the number of keys can reach tens of millions of items.
+The dictionary can contain any number of elements with any identifiers.
+In practice, the number of keys can reach tens of millions of items.

 All types of sources are supported.
 When updating, data (from a file or from a table) is read in its entirety.